alirezamehrabi/CI-CD-Document/README.md

 ## Step 5: Configure Node.js Actions in GitHub
 1. Go to the **Actions** tab in your repository.
-2. For react.js or next.js search for **Node.js** workflows and click **Configure**.  if you want to run other actions choose you framework language like php, java
+2. For react.js or next.js search for **Node.js** workflows and click **Configure**.  if you want to run other actions, choose your framework language like php, java

 ---